hakoerber/blog.haktec.de/_posts/2018-06-03-ansible-is-not-yet-perfect.md

   - name: ...
 ```

-Now, you want to add a new employee to your list of users, but only for a few servers (you do not want the new guys to break production!).
+Now, you want to add a new guy to your list of users, but only for a few servers (you do not want the new guys to break production!).
 In a perfect world, you would go to the ``group_vars`` of those servers, and add the new guy:

 ```
 admins: